DibyenduBhakta/MCA-Notes/PRACTICAL/Web.md

 let num = 5;
 let result = factorial(num);
 console.log(`The factorial of ${num} is ${result}`);

+// OUTPUT = The factorial of 4 is 24
 ```

 ## b.
 Write a JavaScript program to find the greatest common divisor (gcd) of two positive numbers.